Eddie and the Cruisers: Critical reception

 Eddie and the Cruisers was not well received by critics.
+As of October 2018, the film holds a rating of 38% on Rotten Tomatoes, based on 16 reviews.

 Roger Ebert gave the film two out of four stars.
 He wrote, despite a good cast, "terrific" music and an intriguing concept, "the ending is so frustrating, so dumb, so unsatisfactory, that it gives a bad reputation to the whole movie."

 In her review for The New York Times, Janet Maslin wrote, "Some of the details ring uncannily true, like the slick oldies nightclub act that one of the Cruisers is still doing nearly 20 years after Eddie's supposed death.
 Other aspects of the film are inexplicably wrong.
 Eddie's music sounds good, but it also sounds a lot like Bruce Springsteen's, and it would not have been the rage in 1963."
 However, she did praise Paré's performance: "Mr. Paré makes a fine debut; he captures the manner of a hot-blooded young rocker with great conviction, and his lip-synching is almost perfect."

 Gary Arnold for The Washington Post wrote, "At any rate, it seemed to me that what Eddie and the Cruisers aspired to do was certainly worth doing.
 The problem is that it finally lacks the storytelling resources to tell enough of an intriguing story about a musical mystery man."

-As of October 2018, the film holds a rating of 38% on Rotten Tomatoes, based on 16 reviews.